 Relax fam, this is not a newsflash!
 Or a drugged-out nightmare you might soon wake up to.
 Or from.
 It’s rather the plot to Ubisoft’s new first-person shooter, Ghost Recon Wildlands.
 Sure we have heard the premise numerous times before and read similar things in a variety of books and magazines.
 Hell, even the late Tom Clancy himself scared us with something very similar in his prescient novel Clear and Present Danger.
 And we -or rather I- are yet to stop shitting ourselves in fear ever since.

-Now, however, Ubisoft has ordered for some pretty new clothes and dressed it up as their newest game in the Ghost Recon series.
+Now, however, Ubisoft has ordered some pretty new clothes and dressed it up as their newest game in the Ghost Recon series.
 It’s a sexy, arrogantly hip-swaying beauty that ensures that you stay busy for hours on end taking down bad guys and putting things right with the world a bullet at a time.
 The game is squad-based, and there is more than enough trouble to get them all in.
 Your teammates get chosen by you and can be either actual flesh and blood people or AI characters.

 Each has its own advantages.
 And disadvantages.
-Example, your AI squad mates will always have your back, and you can always count on them to race over to you and administer vital first aid should you have the misfortune of quarreling with an incoming bullet or mortar round.
+For example, your AI squadmates will always have your back, and you can always count on them to race over to you and administer vital first aid should you have the misfortune of quarreling with an incoming bullet or mortar round.
 They also have the capability of withstanding an outstanding amount of damage.
 Which enables you to use them as an unadvertised human shield.
 On the other hand, choosing your friends and fam as your squad members promise to drastically rocket up the fun to be had by all.
-But then, they might be too busy gaping at the lush locale or just goofing off to provide much of help as you clean up drugs and crime-ravaged Bolivia.
+But then, they might be too busy gaping at the lush locale or just goofing off to provide much help as you clean up drugs and crime-ravaged Bolivia.

 Talking of locales, Ghost Recon Wildlands has some of the best ever we have yet to see.
 It’s so eye-poppingly realistic, varied and simply magnificent that it would be eminently easy to believe it was all a movie rather than an excellently designed video game.
 On the graphics front alone Ubisoft has a sure winner.
-If you don’t feel the same why I will go out to the backyard and cheerfully butter and eat a grenade.
+If you don’t feel the same way I will go out to the backyard and cheerfully butter and eat a grenade.

 Ghost Recon Wildlands Gameplay and Features